WangWenhao0716/ISC-Track1-Submission/README.md

 The codes and related files to reproduce the results for Image Similarity Challenge Track 1.

 # News
-2022.4.14 Updates: The license is changed to CC BY-NC 4.0.
-No one is permitted to use the current version code for commercial without permission from Wenhao Wang.
-Thanks for understanding!

 2021.11.25 Updates: This solution is verified!
 If you find this code useful for your research, please cite our paper.